mhansen/graphviz-docs/content/en/faq.md

 ### Why does dotty report a syntax error on a legal dot file? {#FaqDottySyntaxError}

+_The dotty tool is deprecated, but this entry is retained to aid anyone still using it._

 Typically this error is reported as:

 ```